israel-dryer/ttkbootstrap/docs/index.md

 which is a keyword that can indicate the same semantic color meaning for _all_ widgets.

-Many people are familiar with bootstrap for web developement; it comes pre-packaged with built-in css style classes that provide a professional and consistent api for quick development.
-I took a similar approach with this project by pre-defining styles for nearly all ttk widgets that can be accessed with _simple keywords_.
+Many people are familiar with bootstrap for web developement which comes pre-packaged with built-in css style classes that provide a professional and consistent api for quick development.
+I took a similar approach with this project by pre-defining styles for nearly all ttk widgets, and which can be customized with simple _simple keywords_.

 #### Only create themes and styles that are actually used